 Democrats are concerned that any changes to the rule would allow more predatory lenders into the small-dollar consumer loan space while Republicans and the industry argue the regulation went too far and will cut off access to credit.

 “There was a great deal of work that went into it.
-I think the previous director took those actions because of an ongoing need” to regulate payday loans, said Sen. Mark Warner, D-Va., to Mulvaney.
+I think the previous director took those actions because of an ongoing need” to regulate payday loans, Sen. Mark Warner, D-Va., told Mulvaney.
 “I was disappointed you took that as your first action” to review the rule.

 Sen. Doug Jones, D-Ala., suggested there was a dire need to restrict payday lending because it traps consumers in a cycle of debt.
-But Mulvaney suggested that it was the role of state and federal lawmakers to restrict payday lending, not of a federal agency.
+But Mulvaney suggested that it was the role of state and federal lawmakers, rather than a federal agency, to check payday lenders.